Jikokudani Monkey Park – 地獄谷野猿公苑

 If you are coming from a different direction, please look at the Jikokudani Monkey Park official website for details: http://tinyurl.com/mh8anlf

 When, at last, you arrive at the the edge of the park there are water tanks with monkeys enjoying the hot water.
-I visited the park during the summer, but it is probably most impressive if you visit it during the winter.
+We visited the park during the summer, but it is probably most impressive if you visit it during the winter.
 Outside it is cold, and you can see the monkeys in the hot water with frozen water drops in their head fur.

 Next to the water tanks there is an information center, where, in addition to explanations about the monkeys’ behavior, there are photos of all the monkeys living in the park, with their different rankings (like the boss of the group and such).